ibm-cloud-docs/Cloudant/offerings/learning-center.md

 You can see from the first line that standard JavaScript objects can be used in your code and sent to Cloudant with no conversion, as they turn into JSON natively in JavaScript.

-Writing a document is a simply a matter of calling db.insert which will map to a PUT/POST API call or to _bulk_docs.
+Writing a document is simply a matter of calling db.insert which will map to a PUT/POST API call or to _bulk_docs.

-To summarise
+To summarize:

 There are official Cloudant libraries for Java, Python and Nodejs.
 They are thin wrappers around the Cloudant HTTP API - so it's worth understanding the underlying API to get to grips with all the parameters.

 The libraries handle two things for you, which are really useful:

-authentication - exchanging your keys for tokens, whether it be legacy authentication or IAM. retry logic - the libraries can be configured to retry API calls that exceeded your provisioned capacity.
+Authentication - exchanging your keys for tokens, whether it be legacy authentication or IAM.
+Retry logic - the libraries can be configured to retry API calls that exceeded your provisioned capacity.
 If configured this way, they pause and re-attempt the API call multiple times with exponential back-off
 Note: retrying such API calls is sensible if you have a temporary and unexpected elevation in traffic, but if you are routinely exceeding your provisioned capacity, no amount of retrying will get the database work done - you need more capacity!

 That's the end of this part.
 The next part is called "Querying".